L4 / IC3 · 3–5 years

 Sample questions you should be ready for

-Representative of what companies ask at this level — not a complete list.
-For predicted questions tied to a specific job posting, run the free scan above.
+Representative of what companies ask at this level, not a complete list.
+Run the free scan above for predicted questions tied to a specific job posting.
+The Chrome extension adds voice practice with AI coaching on every answer (technical, system design, behavioural, motivation).

-- “Implement k-means from scratch in Python — no sklearn.
+- “Implement k-means from scratch in Python, no sklearn.
 Walk through how you'd handle empty clusters and initialisation.”

 - “Given a 10GB CSV of training data that doesn't fit in memory, implement a PyTorch DataLoader that streams from disk efficiently.
 Walk through how you'd handle class imbalance during sampling.”